Register a Db2 database instance

 Identify the privileged user

-When you register a database instance, you must provide the credentials of a privileged user.
+When you register a database instance with the registration wizard, you must provide the credentials of a privileged user.
 During registration, the privileged user either creates the monitoring user or grants the required privileges to an existing user that you designate as the monitoring user.
 DPA does not store the credentials of the privileged user.

 For Db2 database instances, the privileged user requires the following privileges: